Tech rout sends stock market to its biggest loss since June

 If the jobs numbers do not deliver, it's unlikely the stock market will rally much higher from here, analysts said.

 Technology stocks, which account for a significant chunk of the U.S. stock market's value these days, fell broadly.
-Apple dropped 8%, Amazon lost 4.6% and Facebook gave back 3.8%.
+Apple dropped 8 percent, Amazon lost 4.6 percent and Facebook gave back 3.8 percent.
 Semiconductor stocks also fell sharply.
-Nvidia, Qorvo and Advanced Micro Devices fell 8% or more.
-Even with Thursday's drop Nvidia is still the biggest gainer in the S&P 500 so far this year.

 The stocks that were doing better than the rest of the market were companies whose stocks have been beaten down this year: travel companies and airlines.
-Carnival Corp rose 5.2%, Norwegian Cruise Lines rose 3.8% and Royal Caribbean climbed 2.7%.
+Carnival Corp rose 5.2 percent, Norwegian Cruise Lines rose 3.8 percent and Royal Caribbean climbed 2.7 percent.